openebs/openebs/README.md

 The project is in the early stages of the development and we welcome your feedback and contributions in any form possible.

-- Join the discussions at [signup](https://openebsslacksignup.herokuapp.com/)
+- Join our discussions at [slack](https://openebsslacksignup.herokuapp.com/)
   - Already signed up ?
 Head to [openebs-users](https://openebs-community.slack.com/messages/openebs-users/)
 - Want to raise an issue ?
   - If it is a generic (or `not really sure`), you can still raise it at [issues](https://github.com/openebs/openebs/issues)